EliAndrewC/l7r/setting/l7r.md

 Here you can see that the Caliph is the generous person, offering not only her hospitality but immense material support to the Uru in their conflict with the Moto.
 The Dahab are stingy, in the way that merchants often are - while they are the main source of the money which is funding the Uru, they wish to know the use to which the Uru will put it.
 The Old Man of the Mountain is the wise man here, advising the Uru and Caliph alike, and ensuring that the Houses of Dahab get the answers that will keep their coffers open.
 And as for the Uru... considering how they have found themselves thrust into a losing war which seems to benefit everyone except themselves, it would be difficult to ascribe to them any role but that of the fool.

 If the PCs chose to enter this scene, they knew that they would no longer be risking "skill damage" of the sort that Kuni Isamu took, but rather "connection damage" which strikes at the ties that bind them together with other people and groups.
-Instead of simply learning about secrets and wisdom, they have the opportunity to directly affect the waking world on a spiritual level but disrupting the relationships between people and groups, at the risk of having their own connections damaged.
+Instead of simply learning about secrets and wisdom, they have the opportunity to directly affect the waking world on a spiritual level by disrupting the relationships between people and groups, at the risk of having their own connections damaged.

 PCs who enter the scene and choose the Path of Water are able to strike at the Caliph's connections to her subjects, weakening the ties that bind her to one or more of the following:
 - the "outsider" factions such as the Ashalan, the Rashari, and the Khayal